 Special expenses are charged by Fylde Borough Council in St Annes because even though there is a Town Council, Fylde Borough Council owns and maintains open space assets in St Annes, as it does in Lytham.
 In the interests of fairness and balance with all other areas of the Borough, Fylde Borough Council recovers these costs via the special expense charge in St Annes.
 In the other areas, where parish councils own the assets, the costs are charged to local residents by parish councils.

-Every 1% increase in Council Tax raises approximately an extra £66,000
+Every 1% increase in Fylde Council’s element of Council Tax raises approximately an extra £69,000.

 Every Council is required by law to declare its “Band D equivalent” Council Tax.
 This is the figure upon which the annual increase from the previous year is calculated.
 It is a very complicated calculation which converts the number of properties in other bands to “band D equivalents”.

 Full details of how much people pay in all bands and all areas can be found on the Fylde Borough Council website at:

 Both of the individual elements of council tax charged by Fylde Council (i.e. the standard borough-wide charge and the special expense charge) are increasing by 2.2% compared to last year’s charge.
 This is what you will see on your council tax bill.